epiverse-trace/ColOpenData/README.md

 Socioeconomic, Geospatial and Climate.

-Demographic and Socioeconomic data is taken from the National Population and Housing Census of 2018, the most recent census in the country.
-On the other hand, geospatial data is retrieved from the National Geostatistical Framework, which includes maps and a summarized version of the census from 2018.
-Finally, the climate data is obtained from the climate stations in the country until may 31^st 2023, the most recent available date.
+Demographic and Socioeconomic data is taken from the National Population and Housing Census of 2018, the most recent census available.
+On the other hand, geospatial data is retrieved from the National Geostatistical Framework, which includes maps and a summarized version of the 2018's census.
+Finally, the climate data is obtained from the climate stations in the country until may 31^st^ 2023, the most recent available date.

 ### Lifecycle